NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 “And if Muhammad had made up some [false] sayings regarding Us, We would have seized him strongly; then We would have cut from him the artery.
 And there is no one of you who could withhold [Us] from him.”
 (Al-Haqqah/The Reality 69:44–47)

 Allah the Almighty informs us of His words by means of His Messenger only.
-So, the words of the Messenger are the words of Allah.
-That means, what the Messenger forbids is what Allah forbids, and what he makes lawful is what Allah makes lawful.
+So, the words of the Messenger which he speaks while communicating the verses of God are indeed the words of Allah.
+That means, what the Messenger (Rasul) forbids is what Allah forbids, and what he makes lawful is what Allah makes lawful.
 Allah the Almighty decrees:

 الَّذِينَ يَتَّبِعُونَ الرَّسُولَ النَّبِيَّ الأُمِّيَّ الَّذِي يَجِدُونَهُ مَكْتُوبًا عِندَهُمْ فِي التَّوْرَاةِ وَالإِنْجِيلِ يَأْمُرُهُم بِالْمَعْرُوفِ وَيَنْهَاهُمْ عَنِ الْمُنكَرِ وَيُحِلُّ لَهُمُ الطَّيِّبَاتِ وَيُحَرِّمُ عَلَيْهِمُ الْخَبَآئِثَ وَيَضَعُ عَنْهُمْ إِصْرَهُمْ وَالأَغْلاَلَ الَّتِي كَانَتْ عَلَيْهِمْ فَالَّذِينَ آمَنُواْ بِهِ وَعَزَّرُوهُ وَنَصَرُوهُ وَاتَّبَعُواْ النُّورَ الَّذِيَ أُنزِلَ مَعَهُ أُوْلَـئِكَ هُمُ الْمُفْلِحُونَ